inspec/train-winrm/README.md

 ### user

-Optional `String`, username to connect as.
-Default 'Administrator'.
+Optional `String`, username used for sign in.
+Default `Administrator`.

 ### password

-Optional `String`, password to use to connect.
+Optional `String`, password used for sign in.
 None sent if not provided.

 ### ssl

-Optional `Boolean`, defaults to `false`.
-Whether to use SSL to encrypt communications.
+Optional `Boolean`.
+Defaults to `false`.
+Determines whether to use SSL to encrypt communications.

-Several other options exist; run:
+Several other options exist.
+To see these options, run:

 ```
 puts Train.options('winrm')